nith2349/CodeClause_Expense_Tracker/README.md

 1. Enter the expense name and amount in the input fields.
 2. Click the "Add Expense" button to add the expense.
-3. Optionally, add categories by entering the category name in the input field and clicking the "Add Category" button.
-4. Click on a category in the category list to view and track expenses for that category.
-5. The total expenses will be displayed at the bottom of the page.
+3. The total expenses will be displayed at the bottom of the page.
+4. Keep track of all the expenses